rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/http2.rst

 multiplexing over a single TCP connection.

 HTTP/2 is supported in Cloud Load Balancers for client-side requests.
-This allows HTTP/2 enabled clients making request to Cloud Load Balancers to take advantage of the performance gains at the load balancer without the need to upgrade the server application.
+This allows HTTP/2 enabled clients making requests to Cloud Load Balancers to take advantage of the performance gains at the load balancer without the need to upgrade the server application.

-HTTP/2 is enabled by default for all client connections to a HTTP or SSL Terminated load balancers.
+HTTP/2 is enabled by default for all client connections to HTTP or SSL Terminated load balancers.
-If an HTTP/2 client connects to a configured load balancer the HTTP/2 data received from a client will be translated to HTTP/1.1 before processing it and forwarding it to the load balancer `nodes`.
+If a HTTP/2 client connects to a configured load balancer the HTTP/2 data received from a client will be translated to HTTP/1.1 before processing it and forwarding it to the load balancer `nodes`.